kennyfrc/rspec-lite/README.md

 ```

-If you need you, you can add methods on an Object level if it applies to all aspects in your code.
+3. If you need to, you can add methods on an Object level if it applies to all aspects in your code.
 This makes a lot of sense especially when it comes to testing.

 ```
 # Allows you to invoke #should on any evaluation